WestPeakResearch/WestPeakWebsite/src/content/Team/Gurnoor-Minhas/index.md

 type: "team"
 name: "Gurnoor Minhas"
 degree: "Bachelor of Commerce - General | Year 2"
-position: "Junior Analyst"
+position: "Director & Head of Real Estate, Gaming & Lodging"
-management: "False"
+management: "True"
 research: ["CAS_Gurnoor_Minhas.pdf"]
 headshot: gurnoor.jpg

 ---

-Gurnoor is a second-year commerce student with an intended specialization in Finance and a minor in Asia Studies, focused on Punjabi language and culture.
-She joined WestPeak to strengthen her skills in both equity research and financial modelling.
-Most recently, she completed an internship at Calgary Economic Development as a Research and Strategy intern, focusing on the city’s emerging sectors: Fintech, Cybersecurity, and Life Sciences.
+Gurnoor is a third-year commerce student specializing in Finance with a minor in Asia Studies, focused on Punjabi language and culture.
+This past summer, Gurnoor completed an internship with the LEAP Centre for Social Impact in Toronto, ON.

-Outside of school, Gurnoor can be found doing hot yoga, listening to a podcast, or exploring a new brunch spot!
+In her free time, Gurnoor can be found doing hot yoga, listening to a podcast, or exploring a new brunch spot!